daipratt/words/README.md

 todo lsit
 =========

--create a function that returns the submitted word and it's definition or definitions.
+-create a function that returns the submitted word and it's definition or definitions.<br>
 -create a function that returns translation of word

 functions created